 USS Wasp (CV-18)

-Besides the above aircraft carriers, many others played their part in destroying the Japanese arm strength and their powerful naval fleet.
+Besides these aircraft carriers, many others played their part in destroying the Japanese arm strength and their powerful naval fleet.
 They proved worthy as an offensive air warfare weapon, and changed the way wars were fought and won at sea and in air.